ubcoin/ubcoin/README.md

 2. Deploy bytecode with MyEtherWallet.
 Gas 5100000 (actually 5073514).
 3. Call 'deploy' function on addres from (3).
 Gas 4000000 (actually 3979551).

-Contract manager must call finishMinting after each crowdsale milestone!
+Contract manager must call _finish_ after each crowdsale in corresponding contract!
 To support external mint service manager should specify address by calling _setDirectMintAgent_.
 After that specified address can direct mint tokens by calling _mintTokensByETHExternal_ and _mintTokensExternal_.

 ### How to invest